-You can choose to store reject files on HDFS for the Blaze and Spark engines.
+You can choose to store reject files on HDFS or View File System (ViewFS) for the Blaze and Spark engines.

-Reject files can be very large, and you can choose to write them to HDFS instead of the Data Integration Service machine.
+Reject files can be very large, and you can choose to write them to HDFS or ViewFS instead of the Data Integration Service machine.
 You can configure the Hadoop connection object to write to the reject file directory.